 Matt: And Paul was referencing Aratus, a Greek poet.

 Larry: But I guess you decide for Paul what he meant to be figurative or literal.

 Matt: And Paul also says in Gal.
 3:29 that we are the offspring of Abraham.

 Matt: Are you going to tell me that we are the literal offspring of Abraham, now?

 Matt: Or does Paul use the term figuratively?
-Acts 17:28 is where Paul references Aratus the Greek poet, THEN v.
-29 he says we are the offspring of God as Aratus said.
-He is using a tool, something they are familiar with.
+Acts 17:28 is where Paul references Aratus the Greek poet.
+THEN v.
+29 he says that we are the offspring of God as Aratus said.
+He is using a tool--something they are familiar with.

 Matt: I have answered you at every point.